 - You will be mailed a delinquency notice and finally receive a red tag door hanger prior to water shutoff if you have a past due balance.

-The City offers the following ways to complete monthly utility (water, sewer, & stormwater) payments:
+The City offers the following ways to complete monthly utility (water, sewer, stormwater & ambulance) payments:

 - Call the City of College Place Utility Billing/Finance Department at 509-529-1200.